Beaumont woman dies in crash on I-10 Saturday

 Texas Department of Public Safety troopers say the deadly two vehicle crash happened around 11 a.m. near mile marker 836 which is just south of Highway 365.

+Ciera Henry says that she was hanging out with 27-year-old Tiara Collins, a mother of three girls, the night before she died in a fatal crash.

+"She was like a sister, it was more than a friendship, and I felt for her daughters because it's like wow, one minute they have their mom and the next minute she's not here," Henry said.

-Investigators believe Tiara Collins, 27 of Beaumont was driving westbound in the right lane when she turned in front of a pickup truck in the left lane.
+Investigators believe Collins was driving westbound in the right lane when she turned in front of a pickup truck in the left lane.

-Troopers say she may have been trying to access a crossover in the interstate median.

 An adult passenger and three children were also in the car at the time of the crash.